jorellano/kagglebot/README.md

 **4. Can I find data science jobs on this slack?**

-Join `#jobs` channels for job postings.
+Join `#jobs` channel for job postings.

 **5. Can I report Kaggle issues in the slack?**

 Yes.
-And if it something that is troubling others as well, please post it on [Kaggle product feedback](https://www.kaggle.com/product-feedback)
+And if it is something that is troubling others as well, please post it on [Kaggle product feedback](https://www.kaggle.com/product-feedback).
+You can also report it to the Kaggle team members in `#general` channel.